 Here are some of the reasons why Law Society of Upper Canada, The was selected as one of Greater Toronto's Top Employers (2018):

 - The Law Society of Upper Canada supports the physical and mental well-being of its employees, offering onsite instructor-led classes such as yoga, pilates, and meditation, as well as naturopathic and massage therapy sessions throughout the year

 - The Law Society of Upper Canada supports the aspirations of young talent, establishing the Law Society Foundation in 1962 to raise bursary grant funds for students in need who are pursuing a law degree or admission to the Bar of Ontario

-- The Law Society of Upper Canada provides maternity and parental leave top-up payments to employees who are new mothers, fathers or adoptive parents (up to 93% of salary for 17 weeks) and offers a number of flexible working arrangements to help them ease into their new role as parents
+- The Law Society of Upper Canada provides maternity and parental leave top-up payments to employees who are new mothers, fathers or adoptive parents (up to 93% of salary for 17 weeks) and offers a number of flexible work arrangements to help them ease into their new roles as parents

 Equality is top of docket for the Law Society

 Recently at its Osgoode Hall headquarters, the Law Society of Upper Canada hosted an event called "Testify: A Project of the Indigenous Laws + Arts Collective."
 The show, in part a response to the Truth and Reconciliation Commis-sion of Canada, pairs artists and legal thinkers to create art and writings about Indigenous laws and what all Canadians can do together to honour and incorporate Indigenous traditions.